Zolske/notes.zoltankepes.com/docs/projects/42/born_2be_root/03_project_explained.md

 _source:_ [vmware](https://www.vmware.com/uk/topics/glossary/content/virtual-machine.html)

 A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
-One or more virtual “guest” machines run on a physical “host” machine.
+One or more "virtual machines" run on a physical “host” machine.
 Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.
 ![virtual machine](./img/virtual_machine.png)

 ### Hypervisor